teamextension/updatedep/README.md

 ####
     log-out: Used to log-out the user.
 ###
-### 7. Why am I seeing this "Error: Unable to access jarfile ~\updatedep.jar"?
-####
-This occurs if when the location of the updatedep.jar path variable was not set, or the jar file is not present in the current working directory.
-The value of the path variable should contain the path of the jar file path.
-###
-### 8. What should I do if I encounter errors like this?
+### 7. What should I do if I encounter errors like this?
 ####
     Failed to update hosted suppressions file, results may contain false positives already resolved by the DependencyCheck project
 ####